koonami14/koonami14/README.md

 ## Hello, nice to meet you.
 I'm koonami 👋🪠

- - 🌱 I’m currently learning Python, Java, C# and linux.
+ - 🌱 Currently learning Python, Java, C# and linux.

 <!--
 **koonami14/koonami14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.